killerbee13/TIS-100-CXX/README.md

 used by the official game, and simulate each of them. `test_saves_lb.sh` can be used to consume the hierarchical folder structure used by the leaderboard.

+Note that TIS-100-CXX can simulate multiple solutions passed on the command line in a single invocation, reducing some of the need for these scripts.

 In addition to all options accepted by the sim itself, these scripts both accept options:
 - `-d`, which identifies the top-level folder to consume (required);